skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 - **Save time.** Fewer people means you can spend less time learning how to work together and more time getting the work done.
 - **Focus on quality, not quantity.** A small team may do fewer things at once, but they will do them right the first time.

-When you're putting together a core digital team for product or service, aim for a team of no more than 6 to 8 people.
+When you're putting together a core digital team for product or service, aim for a team of no more than six to eight people.

 ## Encourage collaboration